Brooks, James, b. 1906 d. 1992

-Biographical/Historical Note: James Brooks (1902-1992) was a painter in East Hampton, N.Y.
+Biographical/Historical Note: James Brooks (1906-1992) was an Abstract Expressionist painter in East Hampton, New York.
 Brooks studied under Kimon Nicolaides and Boardman Robinson.
-He served as an artist in the War Dept. and during the Depression he painted murals for federal art programs.
+He served as an artist in the War Department and during the Depression he painted murals for federal art programs.
 He was married to artist Charlotte Park Brooks.

 How to Use this Collection